Free energy calculation

 Result of the umbrella sampling

-Figure: Calculated potential using umbrella sampling compared to the imposed potential.
+Figure: Calculated potential using umbrella sampling compared to the imposed potential with \(U_0 = 10 \epsilon\).
 The calculated potential is in blue.

 We can see that the agreement is quite good despite the very short calculation time and the very high value for the energy barrier.
 Obtaining the same results with Free Sampling would require performing extremely long and costly simulations.